-All Finnish lakes normally get an ice cover and later in the winter snow falls on the ice.
-This makes Finnish lakes a perfect place for all kinds of winter activities from skiing and skating to kick sledding and kiteboarding.
+Finland is known as the country of a thousand lakes.
+In fact there are 187.000 of them.
+All Finnish lakes normally get an ice cover for winter and afterwards snow falls on the ice.
+This makes winter Finland the perfect place for activities like skiing and skating or kick sledding and kite boarding on the lake.

-As you know the nature is the best of artists.
-Look at my 25 nature photos and enjoy the winter in Finland!
+And as you know nature is the best of artists.
+Look at my 25 nature photos and enjoy the Finnish winter!
 The photos are taken on Lake Näsijärvi close to Tampere, Western Finland.

-White ice flowers spread all over the lake.
+White ice flowers will spread out and fill the shores.

-Nature makes ice sculptures on the dark rocks.
+Nature creates ice sculptures on the dark rocks.

 No boats in sight today.